0anubhav0/hacktoberfest/README.md

 ## Steps to follow as a contributor:

+This repository is open to all.
+You can work on any listed issues and you can also submit your code on other problems if you wish.
+This repository is completely beginner friendly since I am a beginner too :)

 1) Navigate to [hacktoberfest](https://github.com/0anubhav0/hacktoberfest) repo.
 2) Go to ISSUES tab.
 3) Look through the ISSUES and find the most suitable one.